UD-CISC374/educational-game-design-document-team-5-eric-and-toby/egdd.md

 - *Influence #2*:
   - Medium: *(Television, Games, Literature, Movies, etc.)*
   - Explanation: *In one paragraph or less, explain why this is an influence.*
-- *Influence #3*:
+- Butser Ancient Farm:
-  - Medium: *(Television, Games, Literature, Movies, etc.)*
+  - Medium: Experimental archaeology site and museum
-  - Explanation: *In one paragraph or less, explain why this is an influence.*
+  - Explanation: While researching an alternate idea, we discovered this museum.
+Its recreation of Iron Age buildings and farm animals inspired the setting of our game.

 ## Core Gameplay Mechanics (Brief)